bozsahin/thebench/README.md

 You've just installed thebench, the Python libraries needed, and SBCL as Common Lisp, which is used by one of the python libraries and thebench processor.
 You have also made the tool available from anywhere in your machine.

-If you already had these utilities in your system, your versions are detected and used by the bench.

 PYTHON NOTE:

 Python versions can be daunting for the uninitiated.
 Don't count on the executable <code>python</code> to be the latest python.
 You might also have python3.8, python3.9, python3141.59 etc.

 Use the latest for python AND pip.
-If you have a new one installed, say python3.11, just re-ran the installer with that suffix to update thebench libraries, for example
+If you have a new one installed, say python3.11, just re-run the installer with that suffix to update thebench libraries, for example

 <code>bench.install.sh 3.11</code>